TRaubenheimer18/TRaubenheimer18/README.md

 ### Reflection:
 - Job applicants often fail to secure interviews, not due to a lack of qualifications, but because their CV's are not professionally structured to highlight their strengths.
 This situation made me realise that my CV was not effectively showcasing my value to employers.

 - I was tasked to improve my CV so that it reflected the necessary and correct information, such as my unique skills, experiences, and alignment with employer expectations.
-Appling the CV-enhancement principles from the module, I concentrated on viewing my CV as a marketing tool rather than just a list of responsibilities.
+Applying the CV-enhancement principles from the module, I concentrated on viewing my CV as a marketing tool rather than just a list of responsibilities.

 - The work-readiness module taught best practices for CV creation, including the organization of key sections such as contact information, education, work experience, and skills, as well as optional sections like a personal summary.
 My actions included tailoring each section of my CV using action verbs.
 I also added a profile statement as well as a skills section based on my adaptive and technical capabilities.